CHOCOLATEY PUMPKIN BISCOTTI

 Biscotti should soften enough to easily bite them after only two seconds or so of dunking.
 And you do need some holes in the interior of the cookie (holes that gluten makes) to make that happen.
 Hopefully I am not sounding bossy.

 I like this gluten-lite version because you get the best of both worlds.
 The appropriate texture to keep the integrity of this classic cookie, and a little less on the glycemic index--friendly to your bod.
-Win-win.
+And they are pumpkin with chocolate chips--win-win-win.